 Generally, there is a portion of the events that are clearly in the past at this point but there remains much that is going on at present.
 Much of Revelation then is current events.
 The only part that is future is that which is ushered in by Christ’s return.

-I’ll provide more detail in the future after more study.
+I’ll provide more detail in the future.